 Dan was born in San Francisco and grew up in various parts of northern California ultimately earning his undergraduate and graduate degrees in Corporate Finance from UC Berkeley.
 Margaret was born in New York – came west for Nursing School, met Dan at UC Berkeley and ultimately graduated from UCSF.
 Both had family involved in wine – Dan’s father made cherry wine in his cellar in Sebastopol and Margaret’s great grandfather on her mother’s side owned a winery in Stockton, California.

-Interestingly Dan’s family name was originally Duc Horn (Hungarian & German roots) but when his family immigrated through Ellis Island the name was changed to the more easily pronounced Duckhorn (and combined rather then two words).
+Interestingly Dan’s family name was originally Duc Horn (Hungarian & German roots) but when his family immigrated through Ellis Island the name was changed to the more easily pronounced Duckhorn (and combined rather than two words).
 Similar ducks (as on the Duckhorn label) appear on most of the Paraduxx wine labels & literature – in a tribute to Dan and Margaret’s last name.
 And unrelated but of interest is Dan is an avid duck hunter.

 Tony Biagi was Paraduxx’s founding winemaker (he is no longer at Paraduxx).
 Tony enjoyed a lengthy and successful career in the Napa Valley including primary wine making roles for Plumpjack and Hourglass as well as consulting for select premium brands.

 The wine making for Paraduxx used to be at Duckhorn (near St. Helena in the northern part of the valley).
-This was relocated in late 2005 to their current location next to the Silverado Trail (about a 20 minute drive north of downtown Napa).
+This was relocated in late 2005 to their current location next to the Silverado Trail (about a 20-minute drive north of downtown Napa).
 The iconic structure on the property is the 10-sided fermentation building; an adjacent barrel aging room is built slightly below the ground level.

 The winery is located among the Rector Creek Vineyard (named after the very rocky creek that borders one side of their property) which Duckhorn acquired in 1994 from long time Napa Valley family and grape growers the Jaegers.
 This property is 39 acres of which 36 acres are planted to vine including Merlot (a Petrus clone), Cabernet Sauvignon (one of the clones being a coveted selection from Spottswoode winery), Zinfandel (Wolleson clone from a longtime farming family in Calistoga), Petit Verdot, Syrah and Cabernet Franc.